gilatb/piper-crm/README.md

 - Run `docker-compose up --build`
 - Open http://localhost:8000/docs to see the API documentation and run the endpoint using the Swagger UI
   - Click on [Try it out]
-  - Then [Execute] to run the endpoint with some data if needed.
+  - Then [Execute] to run some endpoints with some data if needed.

 # Summary